sleepymalc/VSCode-LaTeX-Inkscape/README.md

 Notice that you'll need to build it first if you want to use it offline!
 Please follow the tutorial [here](https://github.com/varkor/quiver).
 Otherwise, it's totally fine to use `"quiver": "open -na 'Google Chrome' --args --new-window https://q.uiver.app/"` as your command.

-This is how the workflow looks like.
+This is what the workflow looks like.

 <p align="center">
 	<img src="./demo/gifs/quiver.gif"/>